VikNim/Project-Management/README.md

 # Project-Management
-Built in Python 3 using Django Framework.
+A simple version control website developed in Python 3 using Django Framework.
-Similar to Github.